tgillus/pack-it/README.md

 ## License

-Feast! is distributed under the MIT License.
+Pack It! is distributed under the MIT License.
 See the LICENSE file for more information.